Eagle Awareness & Wildlife Conservation

-Join us for the 33rd year of Lake Guntersville State Park's Eagle Awareness Program select weekends in January and February, 2018 with weekend packages and programs designed to highlight these majestic birds of prey.
+Join us for the 33rd year of Lake Guntersville State Park's Eagle Awareness Program select weekends in January and February, 2018 with weekend packages and programs designed to highlight these majestic birds of prey and wildlife conservation.
 All Eagle awareness weekends feature live bird demonstrations, interactive programs provided by notable speakers from all across the country, guided field trips for viewing eagles in their natural habitat, and family fun activities and crafts for all ages including live animal shows on Sundays and special appearances from Gunter, the Lake Guntersville State Park mascot.

 There will be five Eagle Awareness weekends in 2018: